Snake-Whisper/puckdns/doc/index.rst

-.. puck-dns-api documentation master file, created by sphinx-quickstart on Sun Jul 18 11:25:14 2021.
+.. puckdns documentation master file, created by sphinx-quickstart on Sun Jul 18 11:25:14 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to puck-dns-api's documentation!
+Welcome to puckdns documentation!
 ========================================

 .. toctree::